 NU 376 Care Management: Individuals and Family (24 Clinical Hours) This course is for the registered nurse student and is focused on the elements of care management of individuals and families across the health care continuum.
 Care management for individuals and families requires an understanding of family systems and the interaction of individuals with their family during health actual or potential health issues, the integration of understanding, skills and professional practices of clinical leadership, collaboration, communication, teaching and learning, evidence based practice and evaluation in planning for care in various sites for health care provision.
 Students will engage analytic discussion and analysis of family systems and the influence of standards, systems of care, clinical practice and care planning and personal reflection on one's practice in contemporary nursing.
 Students will think ethically and morally as they grapple with real-world challenges and contemporary issues in our healthcare environment.

-NU 387 Populations and Global Health (48 Clinical Hours) This course, Populations and Global Health focuses on the community and global society as consumers of health services.
-The scope of Public/Community Health Nursing practice includes the individual, family, community, and global society and is based on knowledge from nursing, public health, the liberal arts, sciences and the humanities.
+NU 387 Populations and Global Health (3 credits Theory.
+2 credits Field Experience.
+48 Clinical Hours) This course, Populations and Global Health focuses on the community and global society as consumers of health services.
+The scope of Populations and Global focuses on Public Health, Public Health Nursing practice that includes the individual, family, community, and global society and is based on knowledge from nursing, public health, the liberal arts, sciences and the humanities.
 The different perspectives, sensitivities, and application of knowledge unique to nursing of the community and global society will be identified.
 Priorities and intervention strategies for health promotion and health protection, and health restoration for families, aggregates, groups, populations and communities will be stressed.
 The effectiveness of nursing practice will be explored in relation to the problems, priorities, attitudes, culture and resources of the individual, family and community and global society.
 In collaboration with other health disciplines, students will develop plans for intervention with community-based clients.
 Within all activities, the students will explore historical, present, and future issues which influence the health care delivery system.
 The application of critical thinking in the nursing process to the community is explored in experiential learning activities.
 Available technology will be employed to assess, monitor and promote the health of families, aggregates and communities.
 Strategies utilized in applying the levels of prevention with family, population, and community will be emphasized.